 Every candidate is different.
 They have different work experiences, different goals from the job, and different needs as a driver.
 If recruiters don’t personalize interactions with specific prospects, they’ll feel left like they’re just a cog in the wheel and the organization won’t care about their particular concerns.

-Make sure you familiarize yourself with each candidate and their particular work situation, what they want out of driving, and which benefits and values are important to them.
+Make sure you familiarize yourself with each candidate and their particular work situation.
+Know what they want out of driving and which benefits and values are important to them.

-Ideally you’ll be extremely familiar with the details of the job they could be placed in—in terms of compensation, amenities, benefits and work schedule—and you’ll be able to speak to how that job is a perfect match for this particular candidate.
+Ideally, closely familiarize yourself with the details of the job.
+Know the terms of compensation, amenities, benefits and work schedule.
+Then, you’ll be able to speak to how that job is a perfect match for this particular candidate.
 Make every interaction driver-centric to each individual driver and they’ll feel like the organization is always thinking about them.

 4. Not Following Through the Process to the End

-So the candidate has been successfully interviewed, hired, and has signed a contract.
+You successfully interview, hire, and sign a contract with a strong candidate.
 That means you’re done here, right?
 Think again.

 Another common mistake is that recruiters drop the ball too soon and don’t nurture the driver through the final stages.